-Syria has been on my mind since the day I evacuated, April 26, 2011.
+Syria has been on my mind since I evacuated — April 26, 2011.
 My friends Bassel, Zaki, and Karam drove me to a bus station in the outskirts of Aleppo where I boarded an almost empty bus to Lebanon at 2AM.
 I never imagined things would get this bad.
-I read newspaper articles, blogs, Facebook posts; I watch videos on YouTube, listen to news reports; I follow vetted Twitter users who are inside Syria; I call friends and relatives on a weekly basis — and still, it is difficult to know exactly what is happening inside the country.
-My heart aches for all the Syrians who have lost their lives and livelihood during this bloody conflict.
-And my thoughts and prayers go to all those who remain trapped inside.

 Tea with friends by the historic citdael in Aleppo

 Part of the inspiration for today’s blog post came from the book, Day of Honey: A Memoir of Food, Love and War by Annia Ciezadlo.
-The book was published February 1, 2011, while I was still in Syria, but it wasn’t until I arrived to Lebanon that I was able to find a copy at a book store in Beirut.
+The book was published February 1, 2011, while I was still in Syria.
 If you haven’t read it already, add it to your summer reading list.
 Annia writes about the conflicts in Lebanon and the war in Iraq through intimate stories of people living their lives in a war-torn region.
 She puts faces to part of the world that can often seem distant and disconnected.
 Annia writes, “if you want to understand war, you have to understand everyday life first.”
 I agree.

 This is a photo from a friend on Twitter, @HumanGraces.
 She lives in Aleppo and tweets (mostly in Arabic) about everything from politics to food and family, including random musings from her brothers.
 On February 5, 2012 she tweeted this image with the caption, غدا اليوم عالعتمة, meaning, today, lunch in the dark.

-Electricity in Aleppo (at that time) used to get cut eight hours each day; usually four hours in the early afternoon and four hours in the evening.
+Electricity in Aleppo used to get cut eight hours each day; usually four hours in the early afternoon and four hours in the evening.
 When @HumanGraces tweeted this image my mouth watered, but I also felt a strange sense of nostalgia.
 There was kibbeh (a classic Levantine meat and bulgur patty), molokhia served alongside rice, and a big bowl of house salad that completes every meal in Syria.
 That’s when I noticed something else that was interesting, hidden in the shadows of the frame.
 Those were legs and hands of people sitting together around a dinner table.
 In the middle of a war.
-I sent @HumanGraces a Direct Message (DM) on Twitter to ask what the meal was like.
-Was it quiet?
-Did politics dominate the conversation?
-Any resentment or anger? @HumanGraces described the emotions surrounding the meal as a blend of helplessness and joy.
+I sent @HumanGraces a DM on Twitter to ask how she is doing. @HumanGraces described the emotions surrounding the meal as a blend of helplessness and joy.
 They laughed and, she confessed, one of her aunts even ululated.
 If you only follow the politics and conflicts of the Middle East, or any region, you can easily glance over moments like this; the story of a family that gathers for lunch, clinging to any sense of normalcy in a world that seems to be falling apart.